niiknow/nginx-base/README.md

 # nginx-base
-Docker nginx base with Letsencrypt and AWS CLI
+Docker nginx with Letsencrypt and AWS CLI.

 ## run